seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

    * Similarly, it helped us select a new color scheme, specifically blue
    * It affirmed the utility of a search bar feature, which we are now considering directing energy that previously would've gone to calendar towards.
    * Images remain a stretch goal, but something we are actively considering doing if the time and space to implement them emerges

+# Stakeholder: Yuina

+TODO: THIS SECTION HAS NOT YET BEEN WRITTEN.

 # (2) Internal Documentation Lab